anthonygore/vuex-undo-redo/README.md

 A Vue.js plugin that allows you to undo or redo a mutation.

+> The building of this plugin is documented in the article *[Create A Vuex Undo/Redo For VueJS](https://vuejsdevelopers.com/2017/11/13/vue-js-vuex-undo-redo/)*

 ## Live demos

 [![Edit Vuex Undo/Redo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/vjo3xlpyny)

-Check out [this Codepen](https://codepen.io/anthonygore/pen/NwGmqJ) for a live demo.
+There's also a demo in [this Codepen](https://codepen.io/anthonygore/pen/NwGmqJ).
 The source code for the demo is [here](https://github.com/anthonygore/vuex-undo-redo-example).

-> The building of this plugin is documented in the article *[Create A Vuex Undo/Redo For VueJS](https://vuejsdevelopers.com/2017/11/13/vue-js-vuex-undo-redo/)*

 ## Installation